wenyan96/Lidar-SLAM/README.md

 # Lidar-SLAM
-A personal repository for learning lidar-slam
+A personal repository for learning lidar-slam & coding practise

+copy it to new_ws and catkin_make